replicatedhq/troubleshoot.sh/docs/source/analyze/cluster-pod-statuses.md

 The `when` attribute supports standard comparators to compare the status of the pod.

 The `clusterPodStatuses` analyzer uses data from the [clusterResources collector](https://troubleshoot.sh/collect/cluster-resources).
-While the `clusterResources` collector is automatically added and will always be present for cluster-scoped resources, to use the Cluster Pod Statuses analyzer you will need to specify specific `namespaces` from which to collect namespace-scoped resources like Pods:
+The `clusterResources` collector is automatically added and is always present for cluster-scoped resources.
+However, to use the Cluster Pod Statuses analyzer you must specify specific `namespaces` from which to collect namespace-scoped resources, such as Pods:

 ```yaml
   collectors: